 Cake or artwork?
 This masterpiece was decorated with thin strips of fondant painted in shades of sage, pale blue, ivory, and soft peach.
-The result is a hybrid of the Impressionist era’s watercolors and geometric patterns of today’s modern art.
+The result is a hybrid of the Impressionist era’s watercolors and the geometric patterns of today’s modern art.

 We can’t turn away some decadent frosting, but a chiffon cake that goes light on the icing can be just as delicious—like this blackberry compote with vanilla buttercream confection.

 Mix Gold Accents

 Gold leaf accents this semi-naked cake, creating some bucolic glitz.
 Inside, layers of vanilla cake sandwich vanilla and strawberry buttercream.

 A three-tiered carrot cake filled with cream cheese frosting gets a summery touch with colorful garden roses and ranunculus.

 Design a Timeless Look